ppy/osu-wiki/wiki/Glossary/en.md

 Bancho is the easily expandable server coded by peppy.
 Bancho replaces the need for a third-party IRC server in the management of all online content in osu!.
-Logging with an osu! account ingame will automatically attempt to connect to Bancho until done successfully.
+Logging with an osu!account ingame will automatically attempt to connect to Bancho until done successfully.

 ### BAT